gethinode/mod-lottie/README.md

-# Hinode Module - Template
+# Hinode Module - Lottie

 <!-- Tagline -->
 <p align="center">
-    <b>A template to define a Hugo module compatible with Hinode</b>
+    <b>A Hugo module to add animations powered by Lottie to your Hinode site </b>
     <br />
 </p>